Emmaaa88/BMIN503_Final_Project/README.md

 ### **2. Methods**
 - **Data Preprocessing**: Steps taken to clean and encode data.
 - **Feature Engineering**: Identification of relevant features for model building.
-- **Models**: Logistic regression, Decision Trees, and Random Forests implemented and evaluated.
+- **Models**: Logistic regression, Decision Trees, Random Forests and some more models implemented and evaluated.

 ### **3. Results**
 - Presentation of model performance on validation and test datasets.